 Let’s see how these two makers compare in terms of specifications and features.

 I’ll go into more detail below.

-Ninja’s 50 oz water reservoir on their top-of-the-line model is a little lacking, especially next to Keurig’s massive 80 oz reservoir.
+Ninja’s 50 oz water reservoir on their top-of-the-line model is a little lacking, especially next to Keurig’s 60 oz reservoir.

 However, not all Keurig coffee makers have such a large reservoir.
-It depends on the model, but most are around 60 oz, which still beats out Ninja by 20%.
+It depends on the model.
+Most are around 50-60 oz but some are as large as 75-90 oz.

 Keurig has a few different coffee maker series, such as the K50s, K200s, etc. Four of these series — K200, K300, K400, K500 — are K-carafe pod compatible and can brew up to 30 oz portions with a Keurig carafe.

 All Ninja Coffee Bar models brew a full carafe, but Ninja brewers have a 38 oz max brew volume.